<link rel="stylesheet" href="/static/tailwind.css">

-Why Your Sump Pump Might Fail During the Next Heavy Rain
+Why Is My Sump Pump Failing During Heavy Rain?

 Why this happens during heavy rain: